Laminitis: Trimming

+Altering the palmar angle

 The deep digital flexor tendon places a constant pull on the back of the coffin bone.
 This is sometimes counteracted by decreasing the palmar angle of the hoof by raising the heels, often with the use of special shoes which have a wedge in the heel of approximately 20 degrees.
 Shoes are usually glued or cast onto the foot so painful nailing does not have to take place.
 The position of P3 within the hoof is monitored with radiographs.
 Once the horse has improved, the wedge of the shoe must be slowly reduced back to normal.